Tom-Nagy/walking-around/README.md

 #### The Club

 This section is on two pages.
-The first page gives general informations about the Club, distributed in three columns.
+The first page gives general information about the Club, distributed in three columns.
 From left to right: its goals, its location and motivational quotes.
 It Features a zoom in effect from [Google Earth](https://www.google.com/intl/fr/earth/) to locate Ireland on the middle and the background of the all viewport.